 All DBMaker databases have at least two tablespaces.
-The first is called the system tablespace (SYSTABLESPACE), and the second is the default user tablespace (DEFTABLESPACE).
+The first is the system tablespace (SYSTABLESPACE), and the second is the default user tablespace (DEFTABLESPACE).
 Whenever you create a database, DBMaker generates a system tablespace to record the system catalog tables.
 The system catalog tables store information about the entire database.
-The default tablespace (DEFTABLESPACE) is used to store user tables if users do not define their own tablespace.
+The default tablespace (DEFTABLESPACE) stores user tables if users do not define their own tablespace.
 You can view information about all the tablespaces in a database by selecting the Tablespace item from the tree.

-- ● Browsing a tablespace: - 1.
-Click the Tablespace object in the tree.
-A list of all tablespaces is displayed.
+⊃ Browsing a tablespace:

+1. Click the Tablespace object in the tree to display a list of all tablespaces.

-- 2. Browse the tablespaces listed in the right panel using the scroll bar.
-All of the tablespace information appears in following fields. - Name tablespace name - Type tablespaces can be regular or autoextend - Read Only Mode specifies whether a tablespace is Read Only or Read/Write.
-Read-only tablespaces do not allow adding new objects or editing existing ones. - # of files total number of data files and BLOB files in the tablespace - Total Pages number of pages in data files
+2. Browse the tablespaces listed in the right panel using the scroll bar.
+All of the tablespace information appears in following fields.

+- Name tablespace name - Type tablespaces can be regular or autoextend - Read Only Mode specifies whether a tablespace is Read-Only or Read/Write.
+Read-only tablespaces do not allow adding new objects or editing existing ones. - # of files total number of data files and BLOB files in the tablespace - Total Pages number of pages in data files - Free Pages number of free pages in data files - Total Frames number of frames in BLOB files - Free Frames number of free frames in BLOB files - Creation Time tablespace creation time